'Zoom Gloom' Can Leave You Feeling Drained When Your Video Chat Ends

 Some video chats are necessary for work, but you may be able to lessen the impact of all this virtual interaction.

 Bring up the topic with your supervisor or coworkers.
 They might be feeling the same as you.
 Ask yourselves: Does that video meeting need to be that long?
 Could it be done over the phone, instant messaging or email?
 Together, you may be able to alter meetings to benefit your team.

 The same goes for family and friends.
 Talking with them should be an enjoyable experience, not another dreaded appointment on a calendar full of video chats.
 Mix things up and talk by phone, email, text or even an old-fashioned letter.
 Do what makes everyone comfortable.

 Even with all these efforts, you may find the drain of video meetings to be another burden during these difficult times.
 Remember that it’s OK to reach out if you need help managing stress, anxiety or other emotions.
 Your employer may be connected with an employee assistance program that can help.
 You can also call the Methodist Emotional Support Line to speak with a licensed professional counselor from the Methodist Hospital Community Counseling Program.
-The free, confidential service can be accessed by dialing (402) 815-8255 (TALK) and is available daily from 7 a.m. to 7 p.m.
+The free, confidential service can be accessed by dialing (402) 815-8255 (TALK) and is available Monday to Friday, 9 a.m. to 6 p.m.